Coyote Flaco

 What the Neighbourhood Tells You About the Food

-Get Exclusive Access →The Cultural Weight of the Mexican Kitchen in New England
+The Cultural Weight of the Mexican Kitchen in New England

 Mexican cuisine in New England occupies a complicated position.
-The region spent decades offering a thin version of it — cheese-heavy combination plates derived from the Americanized Tex-Mex format that spread nationally from the 1970s onward.
+The region spent decades offering a thin version of it, cheese-heavy combination plates derived from the Americanized Tex-Mex format that spread nationally from the 1970s onward.
 What changed Hartford's Mexican dining options was less a chef-led fine-dining movement and more the slow accumulation of immigrant households cooking for their own communities.
 The kitchens that grew from that base tend to be modest in scale and deep in specific regional knowledge: Oaxacan mole traditions, Pueblan chile preparations, Veracruz seafood techniques, the taco-centered grammar of Mexico City street food.
-The leading of these operations do not need to announce their regional credentials because the food itself carries the argument.
+The finest of these operations do not need to announce their regional credentials because the food itself carries the argument.
 Coyote Flaco operates within this tradition, in a part of Hartford where that kind of cooking has found a sustainable audience.

 Ordering at Coyote Flaco: What the Menu Tradition Implies